iPad 6 Wi-Fi Left Speaker Replacement

 Step 40

-- Without this insulation, parts of the digitizer might short-circuit against other components, messing with your touch controls.
+- Without proper insulation, certain parts of the digitizer might short-circuit when they touch other components, causing those frustrating touch input problems.
+Keep it clean, keep it safe!

 Step 41

-- Slide a spudger under the right antenna cable, which is closest to the edge of the iPad, and gently lift it up to disconnect the antenna cable connector.
+- Slide your spudger under the right antenna cable closest to the iPad's edge, and lift it up gently to disconnect that cable connector.

 Tools Used